nfthomas/ttb-label-app/README.md

 - ABV accepts input as a percentage only.
 - If fuzzy matching is enabled, 80% similarity counts as a match.
 - OCR requires clear text, with limited recognition of stylized fonts (cursive).
+- OCR joins lines and whitespace.
+In the future, we could explore layout analysis to better separate intentional text blocks.
-- When resubmitting an image, the previous submission has to be removed by clicking `X Cancel` first (this is a limitation of the frontend library).
+- When resubmitting an image, the previous submission has to be removed by clicking `X Cancel` first.
+This is a limitation of the frontend library, and handling file state for a better experience adds a lot of complexity.
+- Errors are logged in the backend console, and the frontend makes no attempt to display specific error messages beyond label verification results.

 # Features